mohn93/flutter_ulink_sdk/README.md

   flutter_ulink_sdk: ^1.0.0
 ```

-## Native Setup
+## Configuration

-For ULink to work properly, you need to configure your Android and iOS projects to handle deep links.

-### Domain Configuration
+### 1. ULink Dashboard Configuration

+Before setting up your mobile apps, you need to configure your project in the ULink dashboard:

-Visit the [ULink website](https://shared.ly) to register your subdomain on shared.ly before proceeding with the following steps.
+1. Visit the [ULink website](https://ulink.ly) to register for an account and create a project
+2. Reserve your subdomain on shared.ly through the ULink service

-### Deep Linking Schema

-For deep linking to work properly, you need to define a URI scheme for your app that ends with `://`.
-The scheme can be any identifier you choose and doesn't need to match your app name.
-For example, a company like "Acme Corp" might choose `acmeshop://` or `acmeapp://` as their deep linking schema.
+#### Android Configuration
+1. Log in to the ULink dashboard and navigate to your project
+2. Go to the "Configure" section and select the "Android" tab
+3. Fill in the following information:
+   - **Package Name**: Enter your Android app's package name (e.g., com.yourcompany.app)
+   - **Deep Linking Schema**: Enter your app's URI scheme ending with "://" (e.g., yourappscheme://)
+   - **SHA-256 Certificate Fingerprints**: Add the SHA-256 fingerprint of your app signing key
+4. Save your changes

+#### iOS Configuration
+1. In the ULink dashboard, select the "iOS" tab
+2. Fill in the following information:
+   - **Bundle Identifier**: Enter your iOS app's bundle identifier (e.g., com.yourcompany.app)
+   - **Deep Linking Schema**: Enter your app's URI scheme ending with "://" (same as Android)
+   - **Team ID**: Enter your Apple Developer Team ID
+3. Save your changes

+Note: The deep linking schema must end with `://` and can be any identifier you choose (e.g., `acmeshop://`).
+You will use the same schema in both platforms.

+### 2. Native App Configuration

+After configuring your project in the ULink dashboard, you need to set up your native app projects:

-### Android Setup
+#### Android Setup

 1. Open your Android project's `AndroidManifest.xml` file
 2. Add the following inside the `<application>` tag: